DynamoDS/RefineryPrimer/04-sample-workflows/04-06_community-examples/04-06-01_Guidelines.md

   <img src="../../assets/sample/guidelines1.png">
 </p>

 ### Organize Nodes Into Groups

-Organizing nodes into groups will help the user understand how the workflow is structured.
+Organizing nodes into groups will help the user to understand how the workflow is structured.
 Groups should have comments that indicate the general purpose of the group of nodes.

 <p align="center">
   <img src="../../assets/sample/guidelines2.png">